jkk111/CS4098/README.md

 14. To save this item, click the "Create Item" button.
 All fields are mandetory.
 15. To view a created auction and its associated items, go to the "View Auction" page (see feature 132)

-### Feature 122 - I want a way to record payments on the night
+### Feature 122 - I want a way to record payments on the night.
+1. An admin can see the payments that have been made on the night on the "View Events" page.
+2. To do this, click on the menu button on the top of the screen.
+This will drop down all the menu options.
+Then click on "View Events".
+3. Click on the event taking place on the night, and the dropdown will include a "View Transactions" button.
+4. If you click on this button, it will show you a list of all the payments that haave been made, including donations, and completed bids for the selected event.
+5. If there are no transactions, the screen will tell you "There are currently no transactions for the selected event".

 ### Feature 132 - I want to be able to see auction information, including information on auction items
 1. Users and Admins can see information on auctions in the "View Auctions" page.